 Are you receiving an oral cancer screening at your dental checkup?
 Get informed about what it is and what dental professionals look for.

 Establish a standard of care in your practice so every patient receives a thorough Six-Step Screening.
 Diagnosed early, this disease is easily survivable.

 The Six-Step Screening

 Pull out the tongue with gauze, visually examine it for any swelling, ulceration or variation in size, color or texture.
 Gently run your index finger along the lateral borders to feel for any hard tissue.

 Roll the tissue of the buccal mucosa (cheeks) and lips between your fingers.
 Note any firm or nodular areas, texture or color changes.
 Pull the upper and lower lips out completely, examining the labial mucosa and sulcus of the maxillary vestibule and frenum, and the mandibular vestibule.

-Visually examine the floor of the mouth and palpate it bimanually with a gloved finger beneath the tongue and another under the chin on the exterior skin.
+Examine the floor of the mouth and palpate it bimanually with one finger beneath the tongue and another under the chin on the exterior skin.

 Check to be sure the hard palate is hard and the soft palate is soft.

 Look down and turn head to one side which makes the Sternocleidomastoid muscle (SCM) stand out.
 Feel along both sides of the muscle from behind the ear all the way down to the clavicle.